-NAHMA’s 2014 Vanguard Award Winners
+NAHMA Announces 2015 Vanguard Award Winners

-For the fifth year, the National Affordable Housing Management Association (NAHMA) is pleased to announce the winners of its annual Affordable Housing Vanguard Awards.
+The National Affordable Housing Management Association (NAHMA) is pleased to announce the winners of its annual Affordable Housing Vanguard Awards.
 These awards recognize newly developed or significantly rehabbed affordable multifamily housing communities that showcase high quality design and resourceful financing.
 The excellence exhibited throughout these multifamily developments belies the notion that affordable housing cannot be assets to their communities.
 Vanguard Award winners deliver powerful proof that affordable housing done well can transform neighborhoods as well as the lives of individual residents.

 - Demonstrates that exceptional new affordable housing is available across the country;

 - Demonstrates that the affordable multifamily industry is and must be creative and innovative if such exceptional properties are to be built given the financial and other challenges to development;

 - Highlights results of the private-public partnerships required to develop today’s affordable housing; and

 - Shares ideas for unique design and financing mechanisms with industry practitioners to further stimulate creative development in the affordable multifamily industry.

 There are five winners in four categories of the 2015 Vanguard Awards.
 The winners are: